varunshenoy/unfold-lang/README.md

 </pre>

 There is also a special TokenObject `ETH` that queries the amount of Ether in a given wallet address.

+Unfold supports a unique address accessor through the `$` object.
+You can check how much of a token the current wallet has by using `$.balanceOf(TokenName)`.
+You can get the address of the current wallet with $.address, which can be used for whitelisting.

 Any condition or value can be returned from the Unfold runtime through the `return` command.